Let’s travel together.

 Friends and Colleagues in Life and Death

 Walter Gale and John McGregor have adjoining graves in St John’s Church Cemetery.
-In November 1936, Sir Littleton Groom, the first Speaker of the House in Canberra joined them in a neighbouring grave.
-He too died in Canberra, but not in Parliament House.
-He was 69 when he died and after a service in King’s Hall, Parliament House, he was buried in Canberra rather than his home town of Toowoomba.
-He apparently had a great love of Canberra and was very confident in its destiny.
+In less than ten years in November 1936, Sir Littleton Groom, the first Speaker of the House joined them in a neighbouring grave.
+He too died in Canberra, but thankfully not in Parliament House.
+His great love for Canberra and an enduring faith in its destiny was the reason Sir Littleton was buried in the nation’s capital rather than in his home town of Toowoomba.

-Walter Gale (foreground) and John McGregor (immediately behind) are buried in adjoining graves at St John’s Cemetery.
+Walter Gale (foreground) and John McGregor (immediately behind) have adjoining graves at St John’s Cemetery.
 Sir Littleton Groom (back second left) joined them in 1936 when he died suddenly in Canberra.
 Photograph by History Snoop 6 October 2021.

 Not far away on the northern side of the Church, Flying Officer Francis Ewen lies at rest.
 All three individuals, Francis Ewen, Walter Gale, and John McGregor played historic roles which unfortunately ended in tragedy.
 Their graves at St John’s Churchyard, along with the first Speaker, are at the centre of Canberra’s history.